meteor/blaze-tutorial/tutorial/simple-todos/04-update-and-remove.md

 ## 4.4: Getting data in event handlers

+In a collection, every inserted document has a unique `_id` field that can refer to that specific document.
 Inside the event handlers, `this` refers to an individual task object.
-In a collection, every inserted document has a unique `_id` field that can be used to refer to that specific document.
-We can get the `_id` of the current task with `this._id` as well as any other field that is available in the client side.
+We can get the `_id` of the current task with `this._id` and any other field available on the client-side.
 Once we have the `_id`, we can use, update, and remove the relevant task.
 That's how our code will update or remove a task.

-> Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/blaze-tutorial/tree/master/src/simple-todos/step04)
+> Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/blaze-tutorial/tree/master/src/simple-todos/step04).

-In the next step, we are going to improve the look of your app using CSS with Flexbox.
+In the next step, we will improve the look of your app using CSS with Flexbox.